Romanian Intervention in Basarabia(1918)

 The Battle

-The Romanian Army's intervention in Bessarabia in 1918 represented a military action initiated and conducted using specific means by the Romanian Army within the geographic area of Bessarabia between December 1917 and March 1918.
+The Romanian Army's intervention in Basarabia in 1918 represented a military action initiated and conducted using specific means by the Romanian Army within the geographic area of Basarabia between December 1917 and March 1918.
 The operation was carried out based on an agreement between the Allies and requests for military assistance from the Government of the Moldavian Democratic Republic, also with the approval of the Central Powers.
-The political and strategic context of the action was represented by several elements: * The first element was associated with the inability of the General Directors' Council of Bessarabia to control the situation in the newly established Moldavian Democratic Republic.
+The political and strategic context of the action was represented by several elements: * The first element was associated with the inability of the General Directors' Council of Basarabia to control the situation in the newly established Moldavian Democratic Republic.
 This republic was threatened by the pressures of Bolshevik forces being organized on the territory of the former gubernia, and the council's inability was a reason to request assistance, including from the Romanian Government.

 Casualties & Outcome